hisaj/SystemAnalysisAndDesign/report.md

 (We can change this name later)

-We are proposing a system hereafter **EasyVending** to Vending Machine Manufacturers **VMMs**, that promises to understand **"easy interfacing"** and making it the core and heart of every vending machine.
+We are proposing a system hereafter **EasyVending** to Vending Machine Manufacturers (VMMs), that promises to understand easy interfacing" and making it the core and heart of every vending machine.

 **EasyVending's** interfaces can be broken down into 7 categories